A Modern Agreement

 After the U.S. withdrawal, the TPP appeared to be defunct, but in the summer of 2017 the remaining 11 members chose to revisit the possibility of proceeding with a revamped Comprehensive and Progressive Agreement for Trans-Pacific Partnership or CPTPP.
 The decision was spurred on by a mutual desire to foster freer trade between nations and continents, a sentiment that became particularly critical in the face of what seemed to be a rising tide of global protectionism.

-Recent research shows the CPTPP would still be advantageous to its signatory states, and Canada in particular, even without U.S. participation.
+Research during the CPTPP negotiation period showed the CPTPP would still be advantageous to its signatory states, and Canada in particular, even without U.S. participation.
 A recent study by the Canwest Foundation, a think tank focusing on issues specific to western Canada, revealed CPTPP would likely generate an increase of 2.43% in exports among CPTPP nations.
 It would also raise real GDP across the trade bloc by generating an estimated $22 billion in economic activity by 2035.

 Interestingly, the study reveals Canada would fare better under a CPTPP than the original TPP12 with an increase in economic activity of $3.4 billion versus $2.8 billion.
-The study notes that with the exception of the dairy sector, Canada’s agricultural sector stands to gain the most from CPTPP while the dairy sector will be adversely affected by competition from New Zealand and textiles and apparel slightly affected by increased competition from Southeast Asia.
+The study notes that with the exception of the dairy sector, Canada’s agricultural sector stands to gain the most from the CPTPP while the dairy sector will be adversely affected by competition from New Zealand and textiles and apparel slightly affected by increased competition from Southeast Asia.

 Between the CPTPP and the Comprehensive Economic Trade Agreement (CETA), the provisionally applied free trade agreement between Canada and the European Union, Canadian businesses will have access to the vast majority of the world’s most critical trade markets and, perhaps most importantly, free trade with nations that have become pivotal links in global supply chains (e.g. Singapore, Vietnam, etc.).